 What is one of your favorite spring pastimes?
 What are you grateful for today?

-If you enjoy baking, there's a new recipe up for three-berry muffins.
+If you enjoy baking, here's a new recipe for three-berry muffins.
 They are scrumptious!

 Until next time, be well, be kind, be safe!